Louisville Rideshare Accident Attorneys

 - A municipality – if a roadway is not maintained and a chunk of asphalt or pot hole causes a crash or injury

-This is why it’s in your best interest to speak with an experienced personal injury attorney whenever you are hurt using a ridesharing service.
+This is why it’s in your best interest to speak with an experienced Louisville rideshare lawyer whenever you are hurt using a ridesharing service.
 There are many “moving parts” to a lawsuit.
 A personal injury attorney who understands car crashes, liability and negligence issues can offer the seasoned guidance you need.

 Talk With ‘Team T.J.’
 Today!